petrobras/WPRAutoencoders/CODE_OF_CONDUCT.md

 ## Introduction

 Online communities include people from many different backgrounds.
-The 3W contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.
+The WPRAutoencoders contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity and expression, sexual orientation, disabilities, neurodiversity, physical appearance, body size, ethnicity, nationality, race, age, religion, or similar personal characteristics.

-The first goal of this code of conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about 3W effectively, productively, and respectfully.
+The first goal of this code of conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about WPRAutoencoders effectively, productively, and respectfully.

 The second goal is to provide a mechanism for resolving conflicts in the community when they arise.